 The Office of the Co-Prosecutors (OCP) is an independent office within the ECCC whose role it is to prosecute senior leaders of the Khmer Rouge and/or those most responsible for the crimes committed during the period of Democratic Kampuchea.

 The OCP is composed of one Cambodian prosecutor and one foreign prosecutor.
-The Office processes complaints, conducts preliminary investigations, participates in judicial investigations, and prosecutes cases throughout the pre-trial, trial and appellate stages (including initiating the enforcement of the final sentence imposed by the Extraordinary Chambers).
+The Office processes complaints, conducts preliminary investigations, participates in judicial investigations, and prosecutes Cases throughout the pre-trial, trial and appellate stages (including initiating the enforcement of the final sentence imposed by the Extraordinary Chambers).
 The Co-Prosecutors are also charged with ascertaining the cause of death of a person in ECCC custody.

 office of the